AUDIO VERSION: YouTube Podbean

 Now in the Church, you’re taught to act like the second servant in our metaphor.
 You’re taught that God finds poverty a bummer and that He wants you to share the wealth that He has given you.
 But instead of waiting for God to tell you when and how much to share, the Church says that you should tithe regularly to charities, give to every homeless person you come across, and feel bad about ever buying a luxury item for yourself.
 The Church regularly scoffs at the notion of waiting on God and respecting His preferences.
 She is a huge fan of rushing into action and deciding for God what He would like when.
 If you hesitate to open up your wallet, she waves the Bible in your face and starts pointing out all the times that God ordered people to help the poor.
 Is the Church pleasing God in the way she’s teaching you to serve Him?
 No, she isn’t.

 Let’s talk about those biblical commands for a moment.
 Open up the Word and you’ll find both Yahweh and Jesus getting on people’s cases for hoarding money.
 But take a closer look at who it is that receives these lectures.
 It isn’t the obedient, it’s the rebellious.
 It’s the guys who are defying God in their hearts that end up getting reamed out for their abuse of the poor, their corruption of justice, and a whole host of other things.
 When Jesus said it was hard for the rich to get saved, He was talking about a lack of soul submission.
-He wasn’t saying that it’s wrong to be rich (see Understanding Jesus: For God All Things Are Possible).
+He wasn’t saying that it’s wrong to be rich.
 Abraham, Job, Joseph, David and Daniel were all rolling in wealth, yet we don’t find God getting on their cases for not sharing.
 Sure, Joseph executed a clever plan to help feed poor people through a severe drought by storing up grain ahead of time.
 But where did that plan come from?
 Yahweh downloaded it into Joseph’s brain at the same time that He gave him a prophetic interpretation for Pharaoh’s dream.
 Joseph’s “feed the poor” program wasn’t driven by some vague sense of guilt or moral duty.
 He was carrying out specific orders from God.